 Most often, the outlook for people with a brain or spinal cord tumor depends on their age, the type of tumor, and its location, not by how early it is detected.
 But as with any disease, earlier detection and treatment is likely to be helpful.

-For people with certain inherited syndromes that put them at higher risk for brain tumors, such as neurofibromatosis or tuberous sclerosis, doctors often recommend frequent physical exams and other tests starting when they are young.
+For people with certain inherited syndromes (such as neurofibromatosis or tuberous sclerosis) that put them at higher risk for brain tumors, doctors often recommend frequent physical exams and other tests starting when they are young.
 In some cases these tests can find tumors when they are still small.
 Not all tumors related to these syndromes may need to be treated right away, but finding them early might help doctors monitor them so that they can be treated quickly if they begin to grow or cause problems.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 Korf BR, Lobbous M, Metrock LK.
 Neurofibromatosis type 1 (NF1): Management and prognosis.
 UpToDate.
 2020.
 Accessed at https://www.uptodate.com/contents/neurofibromatosis-type-1-nf1-management-and-prognosis on February 11, 2020.

 National Comprehensive Cancer Network.
 NCCN Clinical Practice Guidelines in Oncology: Genetic/Familial High-Risk Assessment: Breast, Ovarian, and Pancreatic.
 Version 1.2020.
 Accessed at https://www.nccn.org/professionals/physician_gls/pdf/genetics_bop.pdf on February 11, 2020.